Jobs PRO#

 edg jobs serve

-The server exposes five endpoints:
+The server exposes six endpoints:

 MethodPathDescription